 Statistics show that landing pages increase click through rates and conversion rates.
 This can create excellent opportunities to gain new contacts, sales leads and customers.
-According to landing page services company Unbounce in their Conversion Benchmark Report landing pages have an average conversion rate of 3.6%.
+According to marketing services company Unbounce in their Conversion Benchmark Report, landing pages have an average conversion rate of 3.6%.
 An earlier conversion rate report from Wordstream in 2014 showed an average landing page conversion rate of 2.35.

 Also known as a sales page, squeeze page, lead generation page, splash page, lead capture page, or a number of other names, odds are good that you have encountered numerous landing pages and forms on the web.